-Kenneth Rubenstein is co-head of the Patent Law Group and a Partner in the New York office.
+Kenneth Rubenstein is co-head of the Patent Law Group and a partner.
 He also is a registered patent attorney before the U.S. Patent & Trademark Office and a former member of the legal staff at Bell Laboratories.
 While there are numerous patent law groups at various firms, Ken and his group distinguish themselves from competitors by being able to deal with very sophisticated technology.

 Ken has been employed in the patent field since 1979, first as a trainee, then as a registered Patent Agent, and starting in 1983 as an attorney.
 He has experience in patent litigation, patent procurement, licensing, and technology transfer, particularly in high technology fields, such as consumer electronics, telecommunications, computers, networking, optics, audio processing, video-processing, and semiconductors.
 His most significant activity since 1993 has been working on patent pools.

 Ken and his group have provided the following services:

 We have an extensive practice related to infringement and validity analyses of patents.
 In particular, we study patents submitted by companies and compare them to relevant technical standards to determine whether or not the submitted patents are infringed when implementing the respective standard.

 We have unique patent licensing experience, having worked on the most complicated patent licensing programs ever undertaken.
 In particular, we counsel clients about the infringement by potential licensees of patents and participate in discussions with potential licensees to explain why a license for particular patents is needed.
 We also have assisted in the negotiation and formation of patent pools and the successful signing of licensees to pool licenses, resulting in the collection of billions of dollars in royalties.